samdods/DZLObjcAdditions/README.md

 ### @implementation_combine

-Like a normal category implementation with one crucial difference: any method already implemented on the underlying class is replaced in such a way that the original implementation is left in tact and can be invoked with `combineOriginal(args, ...)`.
+Like a normal category implementation with one crucial difference: any method already implemented on the underlying class is replaced in such a way that the original implementation is left intact and can be invoked with the `dzlSuper` macro.

 ### @implementation_safe

 Like a normal category implementation, but any method already implemented on the underlying class is not replaced.
-If a method is implemented by a class from which the underlying class inherits, the implementation in the category is added to the underlying class and the super class's implementation can be invoked with `safeSuper(args, ...)`.
+If a method is implemented by a class from which the underlying class inherits, the implementation in the category is added to the underlying class and the super class's implementation can be invoked with the `dzlSuper` macro.

 ### @protocol_implementation